kenatiod/MUT/Understanding Machine Understanding.md

 Anh smiled and said, "Indeed.
 GOFAI systems were great at things like playing medium level chess or solving mathematical theorems because those tasks could be broken down into clear, logical steps.
 But they had a hard time with tasks that required understanding context or dealing with uncertainty."

 Bassam picked up Anh's thought thread and continued, "And that's where modern AI, especially machine learning and neural networks, comes in.
 Instead of relying on predefined rules, these systems learn from data.
-They can recognize patterns and make predictions based on vast amounts of information."
+They can recognize patterns and make predictions based on the structure of vast amounts of information."

 CASPAR simulated nodding and announced, "Correct.
 Modern AI systems like myself use techniques such as deep learning to process and understand data.
 This allows us to handle more complex and nuanced tasks, like natural language processing and image recognition."